ctschroeder/palladio_workshop/Getting_Started_with_Palladio.md

 data-cleaning application OpenRefine.
 (https://www.dropbox.com/s/dkk4yjpc38wlpcx/Introduction%20to%20OpenRefine%20handout.pdf?dl=0)

+Dr. S note: I created an edited version with a cleaner date field that sometimes works better with Palladio.
+You can [download the edited version too](https://www.dropbox.com/s/kb8htofuenxqg75/Cushman-Collection-edited.csv?dl=0) if you have trouble with the timeline feature.

 A reminder that Palladio is still under development, so it can be buggy and slow!

+## 3. Getting Started

 ### Some tips: ###